rCooDr/hello/README.md

 This is about go.
 It is also about the google app engine
-After installing the app engine in one place, now, look at it in a little more detail.
+After installing the app engine in one place, now, look at it with a focus on its detail.

 Google App Engine Tutorial
 ==========================